dbrock/stdio.as/README.md

     public interface IProcess {
       // Whether or not stdio facilities are available. function get stdio(): Boolean

+      // The environment of the process.
+This is passed
+      // as the query string parameters of the SWF. function get env(): Object

       // The command-line arguments to the process (not
       // including the name of the SWF). function get argv(): Array